ricmaria/Magma/README.md

 Next tasks:
 - implement proper loading of gltf meshes with a component
 - implement basic lighing where a light is an EC component
-- refactoring put everything under a namespace
+- refactoring: put everything under a namespace
 - refactoring: convert all the _memebers to m_memebers

 Future tasks: